1 in 4 women and 1 in 9 men in the U.S. report experiencing physical abuse from a spouse or intimate partner.

 South Carolina has historically been in the top 10 deadliest states in the nation for men killing women since 1996 when the Violence Policy Center has kept the statistics.
 We have even been #1 several times as recently as 2015.
-The latest Violence Policy Center report, released in late September 2020, showed that for the first time since they have been keeping track, S.C. ranks 11th in the U.S. for women killed by men.
+The latest Violence Policy Center report, released in late September 2021, has S.C. ranked at #11 in the U.S. for women killed by men.

-Greenville County often has the highest # of reported DV incidents in SC annually.
+Greenville County often has the highest # of reported domestic abuse incidents in SC annually.

-The rate of African American women murdered by men is more than three times that of white women.
+The rate of Black women murdered by men is more than two times that of white women.

 1 in 3 teens report knowing a friend or peer who has been physically abused by a partner.